2024 NSW New Band Repertoire Reading & Resource Day - Highlights Reel

 16:30 Conclusion

-Please complete this form to register your work for consideration at the 2025 New Band Repertoire Reading & Resource Day.
+Please complete this form to register your work for consideration at the 2026 New Band Repertoire Reading Day.

 As we wish to support local businesses, all works submitted must be available for purchase from an Australian store/website.